-Brief: The F-15 Eagle was the world's dominant, supersonic, all-weather, day/night air superiority fighter for more than 30 years.
+Brief: The F-15 Eagle was the world's dominant, supersonic, all-weather, day/night air-superiority fighter for more than 30 years.
+The F-15A first flew on July 27, 1972, and F-15A/Bs were delivered between 1974 and 1979, attaining IOC in September 1975.
 F-15C/Ds began replacing F-15A/Bs in 1979 and offered superior maneuverability, acceleration, range, weapons, and avionics.
 The C/D incorporates internal EW countermeasures and an added 2,000 lb of internal fuel (with provision for CFTs).
 The aircraft accounted for 34 of 37 USAF air-to-air kills during its combat debut in Desert Storm.
-The final 43 production aircraft received the F-15E's APG-70 radar, and the Multistage Improvement Program enhanced tactical capabilities.
-The F-15C/D is undergoing vital improvements, including new AESA radar and self-defenses needed to survive and fight in contested airspace.
-The first APG-63(V)3 AESA-modified F-15 was delivered in 2010, and the Eagle Passive/Active Warning Survivability System (EPAWSS) engineering development contract was awarded in 2016.
-EPAWSS initially replaces the current, obsolete system.
-A second phase will add a towed decoy/angled countermeasure.
-A total of 214 aircraft will be upgraded to partner with the F-22.
-Major development includes EPAWSS and infrared search and track (IRST).
-USAF plans to procure 100 belly-mounted IRST pods to discreetly detect, track, and engage air targets.
-Ongoing upgrades include advanced data links to enhance interoperability with fifth generation aircraft, safety-critical forward fuselage longeron replacements, Multifunctional Information Distribution System/Joint Tactical Radio System (MIDS/JTRS), and new digital cockpit displays to fully exploit AESA capabilities (common with the F-15E).
-MIDS/JTRS will enable higher capacity, jam-resistant Link 16 networking.
-FY19 begins FAA-mandated airspace integration mods and jam-resistant Mode 5-compliant IFF.
-European Deterrence Initiative funding keeps F-15C/Ds at RAF Lakenheath to boost allied air superiority.
-Wing replacement testing is underway and SLEP/re-winging is needed to reach 2045.
-USAF announced plans to purchase up to 144 new-build F-15EX to replace legacy airframes and augment the limited F-22 fleet, starting in FY20.
+The final 43 production aircraft received the F-15E's APG-70 radar, and the following Multistage Improvement Program enhanced its tactical capabilities.
+The F-15C/D fleet is undergoing comprehensive modernization to enable it to fight in contested airspace, including new AESA radar and advanced self-defenses.
+The first APG-63(V)3 AESAmodified F-15 was delivered in 2010, and the Eagle Passive/Active Warning Survivability System (EPAWSS) development contract was awarded in 2016.
+EPAWSS first replaces the current defensive system on a total of 214 aircraft, followed by a second phase to add towed decoy/angled countermeasures.
+USAF is also developing and procuring 100 belly mounted Infrared Search and Track (IRST) pods to discreetly engage air targets without radar emissions.
+Ongoing upgrades include advanced fourth-to fifth-generation aircraft data links, Multifunctional Information Distribution System/Joint Tactical Radio System (MIDS/JTRS) jam-resistant Link 16 networking, AESA-compatible digital cockpit displays (common with the F-15E), mandated airspace compliance mods, and jam-resistant Mode 5 IFF.
+The fleet averages 8,300 flying hours and suffers performancelimiting structural problems requiring wing/forward fuselage SLEP.
+USAF announced FY20 plans to procure the first six of up to 144 new-build F-15EX to begin replacing the F-15C/D. The new version is based on the F-15QA built for Qatar, but incorporating EPAWSS and USAF-specific software from the outset.
+A pair of F-15EX will begin flight testing within the next two years.
+DOD European Deterrence Initiative funds continue to retain F-15C/Ds at Lakenheath to augment allied air superiority due to tensions with Russia.

-Contractor: McDonnell Douglas (now Boeing), BAE Systems (EPAWSS), Raytheon (AESA), Rockwell Collins (MIDS/JTRS).
+Contractors: McDonnell Douglas (now Boeing); BAE Systems (EPAWSS); Raytheon (AESA); Rockwell Collins (MIDS/JTRS).

-First Flight: July 27, 1972 (F-15A); Feb.
+First Flight: Feb.
 26, 1979 (F-15C).

-Delivered: 1974-79 (F-15A/B); 1979-85 (F-15C/D).
-IOC: September 1975 (F-15A/B); 1979 (F-15C/D).
+Delivered: 1979-85 (F-15C/D).

+IOC: 1979 (F-15C/D).

 Production: 874.

-Inventory: 212 (F-15C); 23 (F-15D).
+Inventory: 211 (F-15C); 23 (F-15D).